hannuvisti/forge/README.md

 ## Documentation
 A simple manual and extension design notes can be found in Documentation.
 A quick start guide explains the image creation basics.

+## Future work
+I have started work on web history and cache creation.
+This is still in early stages but I hope something usable comes out of it.

 ### Author and contact details
 Hannu Visti